Acute Bronchitis in Children

 The following are the most common symptoms for acute bronchitis:

-The symptoms of acute bronchitis may look like other conditions or medical problems.
+The symptoms of acute bronchitis may look like other health problems.
+See your child's healthcare

 How is acute bronchitis diagnosed?